dongxuemin666/RNA-combine/README.md

 Designed for quality control, data dimension reduction, cell clustering, marker gene detection for each cluster et.
 This process mainly utilizes scanpy python package.
 The input is 10X gene-cell matrix.
 For output, "highest_expressed_genes.png" illustrates the highest expressed genes in this sample.
-"PCA_variance_ratio.png" shows the variance of PCs,  PC1 to 'elbow' PC of this plot are commonly used for subsequent analysis, which is corresponding to "num_of_PCs_1" parameter in configurarion file.
+"PCA_variance_ratio.png" shows the variance of PCs,  PC1 to 'elbow' PC of this plot are commonly used for subsequent analysis, which is corresponding to "num_of_PCs_1" parameter in configuration file.
 "violin_for_quality.png" shows the quality of your data includes the number of genes, the number of UMIs, the percentage of mitochondrial genes.
 "umap_plot_clusters.png" shows the cell clusters enriched.
 "object.h5ad" is the scanpy object that contains all information of analyzed data, which could be input for othe analyses.